-The Japanese eat a lot of seafood and not surprisingly a lot of the Japanese ice cream flavors are also seafood based.
+The Japanese eat a lot of seafood and not surprisingly a lot of the Japanese ice cream flavours are also seafood based.

 If you’re a vegetarian you are going to hate some of these.
 Even if you’re not you will.
-Some are just flavored though and don’t contain any actual meat.
+Some are just flavoured though and don’t contain any actual meat.

 So if you’re going to Japan or are just curious about what weird ice creams can be eaten, then these are 10 that will give you an idea.